Looking for a Sperm Donor in the UK: Your Complete Guide

 If you are looking for a sperm donor, you have different options.
 You can, for instance, select a UK paid sperm donor from a fertility clinic.
 One of the advantages of choosing this channel is that their donors undergo all sorts of tests to ensure that they are free of any infectious or sexually transmitted diseases, that they won’t pass on any genetic disorders and that their sperm is healthy.

-Additionally, certain sperm banks are particularly up-to-date and will allow you to find your donor using a dedicated smartphone application.
-Its purpose is to send you alerts as soon as new donors are available, directly to your phone.
+Additionally, certain sperm banks allow you to find your donor using a dedicated smartphone application that sends you alerts as soon as new donors are available.
+For a full comparison of prices and services, read our guide on sperm bank prices in London.

-If you prefer, you can also opt for someone you know to be your donor, for example, a friend.
+If you prefer, you can also opt for someone you know to be your donor — for example, a friend.
 One of the pros of choosing a known donor is that you already know their personality and physical appearance.
-You may also know their family, which can give you a clearer view on their medical history and the common inherited traits amongst their family members
+You may also know their family, which can give you a clearer view of their medical history and common inherited traits.

-Another idea is to look for a sperm donor online, using a dedicated website.
-What you need to do is to register and briefly explain your search.
-You can then browse profiles and look for UK sperm donors that match your criteria.
-Many women prefer to have a child via a known donor, so that they can make their choice based on their own specifications and find out more about their donor’s personality or their medical history.
+Another idea when looking for a sperm donor is to use a dedicated website.
+Register, briefly explain your search, browse profiles and look for sperm donors that match your criteria.
+Many women prefer to have a child via a known donor, so that they can find out more about their donor’s personality and medical history.

-Some couples and single women purchase sperm online via a website, such as Cryos, based in Denmark.
+Some couples and single women purchase sperm online via a website such as Cryos, based in Denmark.
 This online sperm bank delivers all over Europe, UK included.
-Once they’ve ordered it, the recipients have the frozen sperm delivered to clinics.
-They can then use the donor sperm to perform an at-home insemination.
+Once ordered, the frozen sperm is delivered to clinics and recipients can then use the donor sperm to perform an at-home insemination.

 A sperm donor should undergo all sorts of tests before the recipients make use of the donated sperm.
 If you’re choosing a known donor, make sure that they carry out all the necessary screenings.
 It’s essential to ensure that you and your future baby stay safe, as well as to improve your chances of becoming pregnant and having a healthy pregnancy.
-Here are the tests your sperm donor should undergo:
+For a full list of required tests, read our article on what tests a sperm donor should take.

 Sperm Count and Quality